My mom had a long battle with Parkinson’s. After several years fighting it, she finally died two weeks ago.

 Say your mother had an exotic doll collection; she was an avid traveler back in the day, and she accumulated a lot of these dolls—as momentos from the countries she visited.

-Up till her death, however, they’d been stored in a box, which was tucked away in your attic, for safekeeping.
+Up until her death, however, they’d been stored in a box, which was tucked away in your attic, for safekeeping.

 You fondly remember these dolls resting upon a large set of shelves in your family’s living room during your childhood.
 To you, they always represented how “worldly” your mother was as a human being.